Simon Forman: Works

 Forman's papers have proven to be a treasure trove of rare, odd, unusual data on one of the most studied periods of cultural history.
 They include autobiographies, guides to astrology, plague tracts, alchemical commonplace books and notes on biblical and historical subjects.
 They also contain his disputes with the College of Physicians and his largely unsuccessful magical experiments.
 At one time he possessed the copy of the Picatrix currently in the British Library.
-Forman left behind a large body of manuscripts dealing with his patients and with all the subjects that interested him, from astronomy and astrology to medicine, mathematics, and magic.
+Forman left behind a large body of manuscripts dealing with his patients and with all the subjects that interested him, from astronomy and astrology to medicine, mathematics and magic.
 His Casebooks are the most famous of these resources.
 They, like his diaries and autobiographies, contain extensive details of his life.
 His only printed work was a pamphlet advertising a bogus method for divining longitude while at sea.

 His intimate knowledge of Shakespeare's circle makes him especially attractive to literary historians.
 Modern scholars—A. L. Rowse is one prominent example, and others have followed his lead—have exploited Forman's manuscripts for the manifold lights they throw on the less-exposed private lives of Elizabethan and Jacobean men and women.
 One of Forman's patients was the poet Emilia Lanier, Rowse's candidate to have been Shakespeare's Dark Lady; another patient was Mrs Mountjoy, Shakespeare's landlady.
 Sixty-four volumes of his manuscripts were collected by Elias Ashmole in the seventeenth century, and are now held in the Bodleian Library, Oxford.
 His records have been digitised by a team led by Professor Lauren Kassell of the University of Cambridge.

 The "Book of Plays"

-Among Forman's manuscripts is a section titled the "Bocke of Plaies," which records Forman's descriptions of four plays he saw in 1610-11 and the morals he drew from them.
+Among Forman's manuscripts is a section titled the "Bocke of Plaies", which records Forman's descriptions of four plays he saw in 1610–11 and the morals he drew from them.
 The document is noteworthy for the listing of three Shakespearean performances: Macbeth at the Globe Theatre on 20 April 1610; The Winter's Tale at the Globe on 15 May 1611; and Cymbeline, date and theatre not specified.
 The fourth play described by Forman is a Richard II acted at the Globe on 30 April 1611; but from the description it is clearly not Shakespeare's Richard II.
 The manuscript was first described by John Payne Collier in 1836, and in the 20th century it was suspected as one of his forgeries.
 Most modern scholars now accept the section as authentic, but some still suspect it could be a forgery.

 References in fiction

 Simon Forman is the protagonist of the Elizabethan mystery series by Judith Cook, The Casebook of Dr Simon Forman—Elizabethan doctor and solver of mysteries.
 The novels are based on the original casebook manuscripts, and contain a mix of historical and fictional characters.

 Dr Moth, a role loosely based on Forman, is played by Antony Sher in the 1998 film Shakespeare in Love.

-Forman's life and work form the basis of the 2019 video game Astrologaster.
+Forman's life and work form the basis of the 2019 video game Astrologaster in which he is voiced by Dave Jones.